Iron sucrose (Injection)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have low blood pressure or a family history of iron overload disorder.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have low blood pressure.

 Possible Side Effects While Using This Medicine: